Listen To Your Agent for a Smooth Home Selling Experience

 Price Your Home to the Market

-All aspects that determine value must be taken into consideration when setting the selling price.
+All aspects that determine value must be considered when setting the selling price.
 Listen to your agent.
 Your best interest is what will drive his success.
 You both have the same goal.
 Sell fast and for the best price.

 Be Accommodating as Humanly Possible.

 No one knows better than your Realtor that selling a home is stressful and compromises a homeowner's privacy.
 But getting as many buyers through the door as possible is key to a successful selling experience.
 Listen to your agent when he suggests you keep your home ready for a showing at the last minute.
 There are times when 24 hours notice will be impossible for a buyer, especially if they are from out of town.